rodan123/piblock/jcadmin-piblock/README.md

 10/10/16

-7) Added an "asterisk" icon to tag entries that were manually blocked using the star key from a handset.
+7) Added an "asterisk" icon to tag entries that were manually blacklisted using the star key from a handset.